Video: How to Reduce your Freight Tendering Rounds

 Since you have usually several different bids from different providers, you may end up with a creative mix of different things.
 You rather want to specify very clearly what you're looking for.

 Michael: On top of that, I can add that another thing which clearly needs to be kept separate is the kind of transport, or the fuel cost component of the whole transport cost.
-We especially see that now again how important it is due to the fact that for first time since a long time, we are now seeing a move on the oil price which is of course directly having a significant impact also on the cost structure on the carriers.
+We especially see that now again how important it is due to the fact that for the first time in a long time, we are now seeing a move on the oil price which is of course directly having a significant impact also on the cost structure on the carriers.

 This is a risk that if you don't want to get caught by it later, then in the middle of the contract period, and the carriers are then coming up, and raising their voice for an uproar of raise, or coming up with emergency surcharges.